6 Benefits Of Senior Yoga Classes

 Yoga requires focusing on slow movements and breath, which helps trigger the parasympathetic nervous system thus reducing the feelings of stress and byproducts of stress.

 Yoga for senior citizens clearly offer many benefits as shown in this article.
-If you are a senior adult in good health and would like to try out Yoga, check for any Yoga studios in your area.
-If you live in a retirement community, consult your facility’s fitness center to find out whether they offer classes.
+If you are a senior adult in good health and would like to try out yoga, check for any yoga studios in your area.
+If you live in a retirement community, consult with your facility’s fitness center to find out whether they offer classes.